 How to check in with a sensation and understand its message

-I was surprised by the flat, dull, muted feeling in response to my inquiry.
+I was surprised by the flat, dull, muted feeling in response to my query.

 Recently, I booked a hotel room for a week and, from the balcony, admired Lake Geneva, the little town of Evian-les-Bains and the surrounding hills.
 I had given myself a mission, and I had a plan.
 I was there to meet local people and explore relocation possibilities with these questions in mind: